jlwalkerlg/jwmvc/README.md

 #### Gmail
-The Gmail library is build on the [https://github.com/PHPMailer/PHPMailer/blob/master/examples/gmail_xoauth.phps](PHPMailer library).
+The Gmail library is build on the (PHPMailer library)[https://github.com/PHPMailer/PHPMailer/blob/master/examples/gmail_xoauth.phps].
 Once you have set your credentials in the app/config/config.php file, you can use the Gmail library to send Gmail as follows:

 ```php
 $to = 'example@hotmail.com';